 1.3.
 Arrest warrants in casino marker cases

-Once an arrest warrant is issued for a Nevada casino marker defendant, the police probably will not go searching for the defendant.
-But there are exceptions.
-Such as if the defendant is a flight risk.
-Or has a long criminal history.
+Once an arrest warrant is issued for you in a Nevada casino marker case, the police probably will not go searching for you.
+Though there are exceptions such as if you are a flight risk or have a long criminal history.

-In most cases, the D.A. will mail the defendant a summons with notice of the warrant.
+In most cases, the D.A. will mail you a summons with notice of the warrant.
 The summons will contain instructions to appear in the appropriate Nevada court on a specified date.
-But during this time while the warrant is outstanding, the defendant is still vulnerable to arrest.
+During this time while the warrant is outstanding, you are still vulnerable to arrest.
 This typically occurs during traffic stops after the police run a warrant check.

-It is important that the defendant arrives at court on the summons date with an attorney.
+It is important that you arrive at court on the summons date with an attorney.
 An attorney may be able to persuade the judge to waive bail.
 This is called an O.R. (own recognizance) release.
-Otherwise, defendants who show up without an attorney are more likely to get booked at the jail.
-And the bail amount will be the total sum of the alleged casino marker debt.
+Otherwise, if you show up without an attorney, you are more likely to get booked at the jail.
+The bail amount will be the total sum of the alleged casino marker debt.

-If the defendant misses the scheduled court date on the summons, the police might then make more of an effort to locate and arrest the defendant.
-And because the defendant missed a court appearance, the judge would be less likely to grant the defendant an O.R. release later on.8
+If you miss the scheduled court date on the summons, the police might then make more of an effort to locate and arrest you.
+Because you missed a court appearance, the judge would be less likely to grant you an O.R. release later on.8

 2. What are the criminal penalties under NRS 205.130?